rfishe02/uasmash_overlay_next/README.md

 # Prerequisites

-This project uses Node Package Manger (NPM) to manage and install dependencies, and a local instance of Docker to host the application.
+This project uses Node Package Manager (NPM) to manage and install dependencies, and a local instance of Docker to host the application.
 It requires port 3000 for Express and Socket.io communication.

 # Installation